-From September, up to an average 1.3m doses of the Pfizer vaccine plus another 125,000 doses of the yet-to-be approved Moderna vaccine are expected to be available per week.
-These figures are set to rise from October, as use of the AstraZeneca vaccine drops.
+From September, up to an average of 1.3m doses of the Pfizer vaccine plus another 125,000 doses of the yet-to-be approved Moderna vaccine are expected to be available per week.
+These figures are set to rise from October, as the use of the AstraZeneca vaccine drops.

 Both the Pfizer and Moderna vaccines are mRNA vaccines, which contain tiny fragments of the genetic material known as “messenger ribonucleic acid”.
 And if social media is anything to go by, some people are concerned these vaccines can affect their genetic code.

 Here’s why the chances of that happening are next to zero and some pointers to how the myth came about.

 Remind me, how do mRNA vaccines work?

 The technology used in the Pfizer and Moderna vaccines is a way of giving your cells temporary instructions to make the coronavirus spike protein.
 This protein is found on the surface of SARS-CoV-2, the virus that causes COVID-19.
 The vaccines teach your immune system to protect you if you ever encounter the virus.

 The mRNA in the vaccine is taken up by the cells in your body, ending up in the liquid inside each cell known as the cytoplasm.
 Our cells naturally make thousands of our own mRNAs all the time (to code for a range of other proteins).
 So the vaccine mRNA is just another one.
 Once the vaccine mRNA is in the cytoplasm it’s used to make the SARS-CoV-2 spike protein.